Body Map versus Body Image | What’s the Difference?

 © Image by Depositphotos

-Each person is thought to have a certain Body Map, which is the idea in one’s consciousness about the size, shape, and mechanics of each of one’s body parts.
-In addition, one’s Body Map changes over time, because of changes in one’s sensory experiences and because one’s body changes during one’s lifetime.
+Each person is thought to have a Body Map, which refers to the mental representation of the size, shape, function, and mechanics of their body parts.
+In addition, this Body Map changes over time due to shifts in emotional and sensory experiences, as well as the natural changes that occur in the body throughout one’s lifetime.

 Click for more detailseBook | Click for details